 You must wait between seven and ten years after being released from custody, depending on the specific offense for which you were convicted.25

-There are many benefits to a Certificate of Rehabilitation, including:
+There are many benefits to a certificate of rehabilitation, including:

-- A certificate of rehabilitation becomes an automatic application for a Governor’s Pardon;
+- a certificate of rehabilitation becomes an automatic application for a governor’s pardon;

-- A COR sends a message to prospective employers that you have overcome your criminal history and are prepared to make a fresh start.
+- a COR sends a message to prospective employers that you have overcome your criminal history and are prepared to make a fresh start.

 What is a Governor’s Pardon?

-If you receive a Certificate of Rehabilitation, you may apply for a pardon in as little as seven years after release from custody.
+If you receive a certificate of rehabilitation, you may apply for a pardon in as little as seven years after release from custody.
 This is because a COR acts as an automatic application for a pardon.

-How do I seal my records after an expungement?
+How do I seal my arrest records?

-- The juvenile court jurisdiction must have terminated at least five years ago; and
+- the juvenile court jurisdiction must have terminated at least five years ago; and

-- You must not have suffered a conviction for a crime of moral turpitude (that is a dishonest or immoral crime) as an adult.30
+- you must not have suffered a conviction for a crime of moral turpitude (that is a dishonest or immoral crime) as an adult.30

-Can expungement helps immigrants?
+Can expungement help immigrants?

 Many times, yes.
 We are often able to get a non-U.S. citizen’s wobbler felony reduced to a misdemeanor.
 This makes you eligible for permanent residency and ultimately U.S. citizenship.
 Alternatively, we may be able to get a conviction set aside completely.